Disclaimer: This article is not directed at US customers.

 How long does it usually take for the money to arrive?

-Once we receive and convert your money, it usually takes up to 1 working day to arrive in your recipient’s bank account.
+Once we receive and convert your money, it usually takes 1-2 working days to arrive in your recipient’s bank account.
 Conversion can take up to 2 working days.

 We’ll always give you an estimate for how long your transfer will take when you set it up.